IdeaBlade/Breeze/Nuget.builds/Breeze.MVC4WebApiClientSample/readme.txt

-Breeze MVC4 Web API Client Sample Nuget Package ReadMe
+Breeze MVC4 Web API Client Sample NuGet Package ReadMe
 -------------------------------------------------------
+This package installs a simple sample applications that
+a) helps confirm your breeze project is setup properly
+b) demonstrates elementary Breeze application setup

+This package depends upon the Breeze.WebApi package which adds essential Breeze script files and .NET Web Api libraries to your project.

 This readme covers

-- How to try this "Breeze Web Api" Client sample
+- Trying the "Breeze MVC4 Web Api Client Sample" application
+- Trying the Web API calls of that application
 - The inventory of items added by this nuget package

 Visit http://www.breezejs.com/documentation/start-nuget to learn more.

 -------------------------------------------------------
-TRY IT
+TRY THE SAMPLE APPLICATION

 * Run with debug (F5) of without debug (ctrl-F5)